MisterSirCode/CDecrypt-Release/README.md

 place the EXE and DLLs in the folder with said game files.

-Shift+LeftClick the background of your folder and click "Open Command Window Here"
+Shift+RightClick the background of your folder and click "Open Command Window Here"

 Now run this command: **Cdecrypt_v2.0b.exe title.tmd title.tik**